siriusctrl/UniPublic/COMP90024 CCC/Note/Week6.md

     - Each resource can have one or more representations.
 Such as application/xml, application/json, text/html, etc. Clients and servers negotiate to select representation.
   - Self-descriptive messages
     - Requests and responses contain not only data but additional headers describing how the content should be handled.

-- HTTP Methods can be
-  - **Safe**
-    - Do not change, repeating a call is equivalent to not making a call at all
-    - GET , OPTION, HEAD
-  -  **Idempotent**
-    - Effect of repeating a call is equivalent to making a single call
-    - *PUT*, *DELETE*
-  - **Neither**
-    - POST

-### ReST - HATEOAS

   - HATEOAS
     - Hyper Media as the Engine of Application State
     - Resource representations contain links to identified resources
     - Resources and state can be used by navigating links
       - links make interconnected resources navigable
       - without navigation, identifying new resources is service-specific
     - RESTful applications **<u>navigate</u>** instead of **<u>calling</u>**
       - Representations contain information about possible traversals
       - application navigates to the next resource depending on link semantics
       - navigation can be delegated since all links use identifiers
+    - Making resources navigable is essential for HATEOAS
       - RPC-oriented systems need to expose the available functions
         - functions are essential for interacting with a service
         - introspection or interface descriptions make functions discoverable
       - ReSTful systems use a Uniform Interface
         - no need to learn about functions
         - To find resources
           - find them by following links from other resources
           - learn about them by using URI Templates
           - understand them by recognizing representations

+- HTTP Methods can be
+  - **Safe**
+    - Do not change, repeating a call is equivalent to not making a call at all
+    - GET , OPTION, HEAD
+  - **Idempotent**
+    - Effect of repeating a call is equivalent to making a single call
+    - *PUT*, *DELETE*
+  - **Neither**
+    - POST